spine-tools/Spine-Toolbox/docs/source/spine_db_editor/adding_data.rst

 Adding Entity Alternatives
 ==========================

 To add an entity alternative, open the **Entity Alternative** **Table View**.
-There under *entity_class_name* select the class.
-Under *entity_byname* select the specific entity from that class and from *alternative_name* select the alternative.
-Then set the value of the *active* -column to either true or false by double clicking it.
-The background of the cells under *entity_class_name* and *database* should become gray, indicating that the entity alternative has been added.
+There under *class* select the class.
+Under *entity byname* select the specific entity from that class and from *alternative* select the alternative.
+Then set the value of the *active* column to either true or false by double clicking it.
+The row "jumps" to the table for existing entity alternatives above and the background of the cells under *class* and *database* become gray, indicating that the entity alternative has been added.

 .. tip:: Like with the parameter values, new entities can be created on the fly by filling out the cell below
-         *entity_byname* with either text or a valid combination of elements.
+         *entity byname* with either text or a valid combination of elements.

 Adding Alternatives
 ===================